 University of Chichester

-Littlegreen benefits from the partnership with the University of Chichester in many ways.
-We host student placements during the course of the year and also deliver sessions at the University for students.
+Littlegreen benefits from a partnership with the University of Chichester in many ways.
+We host student placements and also deliver sessions at the University for students.
 In this way we hope to raise awareness of this area of education whilst encouraging the staff of the future.
-Past placements have included 2 week placements, full ten week placements as well as special interest placements and group creativity projects which have benefitted both educational and residential aspects of the school.
+Past placements have included 2 week placements, full ten week placements as well as special interest placements and group creativity projects.

 Volunteers in the Community

-We have close links with both the Schools Police Liaison Officer and the local Police Community Support Officer.
-Both visit the school to support with the curriculum on a regular basis.
+We have close links with Police Liaison Officer who visits the school to support with the curriculum on a regular basis.